 What the Agentic Browsing audit checks

-The category is often described in passing as a handful of checks.
+The category is often described as a handful of checks.
 It actually defines six audits, each weighted equally, grouped under two headings plus Core Web Vitals:

 | Group | Audit | What it asks |